 Who is affected by homelessness

 Homelessness affects a wide variety of people.
-Some people may be more vulnerable to homelessness because they have particular needs.
+Some people may be more vulnerable to homelessness.

-- a young person leaving home for the first time or leaving care
+- leaving home for the first time or leaving care

-- claiming benefits or living on a low income
+- struggling to live on benefits or a low income

 - affected by housing benefit cuts

-- an asylum seeker, refugee or person from abroad
+- an asylum seeker, refugee or an EU national or other person from abroad

 Reasons why people are homeless